cmsj/dreambot/README.md

 <details><summary>/srv/docker/dreambot/config/config-frontend-irc.json</summary>

 Notes:
- * Triggers need to have a trailing space
+ * Triggers need to have a trailing space (this is an obvious deficiency that I should just fix - I can add the space in code)
  * `uri_base` should be where your webserver has this container's `/data` volume mounted
 ```json
 {